 What is Brook Trout

-Brook trout is a small sized freshwater trout which is native to eastern parts of North America.
+Brook trout is a small-sized freshwater trout that is native to the eastern parts of North America.
 But like other fish, it is stocked throughout America because of its popularity.
-Brook trout need a colder temperature that is why it migrates up and down the water searching for the right habitat and temperature.
+Brook trout need a colder temperature which is why it migrates up and down the water searching for the right habitat and temperature.

 Brook Trout has many nicknames because of its appearance.
 A speckled trout, a spotted trout, a brookie, and a square tail are some of its popular names.